Marimbus/Live365-Search-RadioStations/README.md

 Live365-Search-RadioStations
 ============================
-Description: Extract music genres from tech cloud, search and verify genres top radio stations
+Description: Extract music genre titles from tech cloud, use them to search and verify genres top radio stations

 1. Open a terminal window/command prompt
 2. Clone this project.